-- Why not use nonblocking calls? - Asynchronous progress not guaranteed - Options (implementation dependent): - Communication offload to NIC - Additional internal progress thread (MPI_ASYNC... with MPICH) - Intranode and internode communication may be handled very differently - Using threading for communication overlap - One or more threads/tasks handles communication, rest of team "do the work" - How to organize the work sharing among all threads? - Non-communicating threads - Communicating threads after communication is over - Not all of the work can usually be overlapped \rightarrow see next slide
+- Why not use nonblocking calls? - Nonblocking communication is important to prevent serializations and deadlocks, but asynchronous progress is not guaranteed - Options (implementation dependent): - Communication offload to NIC - Additional internal progress thread (MPI_ASYNC... with MPICH) - Intranode and internode communication may be handled very differently - Using threading for communication overlap - One or more threads/tasks handles communication, rest of team "do the work" - How to organize the work sharing among all threads? - Non-communicating threads - Communicating threads after communication is over - Not all of the work can usually be overlapped \rightarrow see next slide